-Final summative assessments in secondary core subjects provide students with the opportunity to demonstrate their learning at the end of a course.
+Final summative assessments in junior high core subjects provide students with the opportunity to demonstrate their learning at the end of a course.
 In exceptional circumstances alternative final summative assessment arrangements may be made in consultation with school administration.

-Missing, Incomplete, or Resubmitted Student Work
+Missing, or Re-assessed Student Work